Write a Forth in Haskell: Part 01

 error "Stack underflow!"

-With the slight difference that we define our own subtraction function, and we reverse the vector beforehand so we get a correct result.
+With the slight difference that we define our own subtraction function, and we reverse the list beforehand so we get a correct result.

 foldl1